DiSSCo/dissco.github.io/Transcription.md

 ## Overview
 Transcription is often the most time-consuming and resource intensive element of a digitisation workflow.
-This page provides a brief overview of 'in house' transcription, where a transcriber manually transcribes specimen labels.
+This page provides a brief overview of manual transcription, with a focus on project planning.
-Much more information is available in the links listed under 'Other Sources'.

 ## Workflow